Evangelos Marinakis: Noor 1 case

 A Greek drug trafficking investigation that started in 2014, regarding Noor 1, a ship owned by Pantelis Kalafatis, was investigated by the Greek Coast Guard, the DEA and the Greek judicial authorities and culminated in the conviction of various individuals and two arrest warrants for Turkish nationals.

 In March 2018, Marinakis was charged with drug trafficking.
 The accusations against Marinakis were described as "very serious charges" following an investigation after the tanker Noor 1 was intercepted at the Greek port of Piraeus carrying 2.1 tonnes of heroin in 2014.
 According to the jailed co-owner of Noor 1, Efthymios Yiannousakis, the vessel had in fact carried an additional ton of heroin (worth $70 million) which was unloaded on the island of Crete and trafficked to mainland Europe before Greek authorities managed to intercept the rest of the cargo.
 The judicial council of the Piraeus Lower Court touched on all related issues and ruled that the prosecutor's order was not justified.

 Nottingham Forest F.C. chairman Nicholas Randall wrote an open letter to supporters reaffirming his support for Evangelos Marinakis.
 Randall confirmed the matter was under investigation but that "there is no 'charge' against Marinakis and no 'prosecution' is in process."

 In January 2021, the judge came to the conclusion that there was no evidence implicating Marinakis, and therefore concluded his investigation.
 The Piraeus Appeals Prosecutor disagreed with the investigator's proposal and returned the case file for further investigation requesting the conduct of additional investigative acts, a proposal with which the investigator disagreed.
 The dispute was called upon to be resolved by the judicial council, which of its own volition decided that the interrogation should continue, now separated from the Turkish financiers and traffickers of the heroin.

 In January 2025, the Piraeus Magistrate's Council of Judges ruled that there was insufficient evidence to press charges against Marinakis and others, bringing the investigation to an end after six years.
 The court referenced reports from the Financial Police Directorate and the DEA which found no link between Marinakis and the financing of the heroin shipment aboard the Noor 1.
 The court also reviewed various witness testimonies including that of journalist Alexander Clapp, stating that the evidence cited in his article "The Vampire Ship" and submitted to the investigation was contradicted by the case file and considered unreliable.

-George Lygeridis case
+Giorgos Lyggeridis case

-In April 2025, Marinakis' name was implicated in the court case of Giorgos Lygeridis, a police officer who died on December 7, 2023, outside the Melina Mercouri indoor hall after violent incidents.
+In April 2025, Marinakis' name was implicated in the court case of Giorgos Lyggeridis, a police officer who died on December 7, 2023, outside the Melina Merkouri indoor hall after violent incidents.
 The case involves more than 140 Olympiacos Gate 7 fans as defendants for criminal organization in acts of violence, while at the same time Marinakis and 4 members of the Olympiacos administration are being referred to trial for the offenses of supporting and financing the above-indicted fans as well as for inciting sports violence (with misdemeanor charges).
-The trial will be held on November 5, 2025.
+The trial was to be held on November 5, 2025.